Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • 1: the poisoned/fixed pair contains one defect and one fix;

-• 1: the fix changes a verifiable artifact, not just the explanation;
+• 1: the fix changes a verifiable artifact, not only the explanation;

-• 1: constitution.md separates immutable and mutable layers;
+• 1: constitution.md separates the immutable and mutable layers;

-• 1: a mutable rule has ttl, max_scope, rollback_condition.
+• 1: the mutable rule has ttl, max_scope, rollback_condition.

-• 1: at least one runnable example from book2/examples/ was run;
+• 1: at least one runnable example from book2/examples/ is launched;

-• 1: the result is transferred to validation.md with command and expectation;
+• 1: the result is transferred to validation.md with the command and the expectation;

-• 1: a negative or blocking scenario is explicitly described;
+• 1: a negative or blocking scenario is described explicitly;

-• 1: Spec CI or its equivalent checks the link between requirement and plan;
+• 1: Spec CI or its analogue verifies the link between the requirement and the plan;

-• 1: readiness or dry-run does not bypass blocking conditions;
+• 1: the readiness or dry-run does not bypass blocking conditions;

 • 1: out/ is not passed off as a reviewable artifact.

-• 1: judgment.md contains verdict, reason, and evidence_ref;
+• 1: judgment.md contains a verdict, a reason, and an evidence_ref;

-• 1: Verifier/Implementor/Safety roles are not mixed, Coordinator only maintains judgment.md;
+• 1: the Verifier/Implementer/Safety roles are not mixed; the Coordinator only keeps judgment.md;

-• 1: counterexample is minimal or explicitly noted as non-minimal;
+• 1: the counterexample is minimal or is explicitly marked as non-minimal;

-• 1: in case of dispute there is DEFERRED or a next verifiable step;
+• 1: in a dispute there is a DEFERRED or a next verifiable step;

-• 1: Safety-veto or its equivalent cannot be overridden by majority vote.
+• 1: a Safety veto or its analogue cannot be overridden by majority vote.

-• 1: budget scenario describes failure of the cheap tier;
+• 1: the budget scenario describes the failure of a cheap tier;

 • 1: frontier-reviewer is limited by risk or quota;

-• 1: anti-Goodhart pair links KPI and guard metric;
+• 1: the anti-Goodhart pair links a KPI to a guard metric;

 • 1: manual_review_floor is preserved;

-• 1: readiness score is accompanied by evidence;
+• 1: the readiness score is accompanied by evidence;

-• 1: rollback or blocker is stated before admission.
+• 1: a rollback or blocker is specified before admission.

-• 1: capstone/README.md explains the case without external chat;
+• 1: capstone/README.md explains the case without an external chat;

-• 1: command list can be repeated locally or replaced with a link to a runnable equivalent;
+• 1: the list of commands can be repeated locally or replaced with a link to a runnable analogue;

 • 1: blockers are separated from improvements;

-• 1: links to chapters and templates help return to the source;
+• 1: links to chapters and templates help to return to the source;

-• 1: diagnostic checklist from Part 12 is completed;
+• 1: the diagnostic checklist from part 12 is completed;

-• 1: package contains no extra mechanisms unrelated to the chosen case.
+• 1: the package contains no extra mechanisms unrelated to the chosen case.

-25–30 points — production SDD pipeline is ready for team review.
+25–30 points — the production SDD pipeline is ready for team review.

-19–24 — pipeline is usable for an educational pass, but needs stronger evidence or blockers.
+19–24 — the pipeline is suitable for a teaching pass, but you need to strengthen the evidence or the blockers.

-Below 19 — return to the minimum scenarios of chapters 1–12 and reduce the case size.
+Below 19 — return to the minimal scenarios of chapters 1–12 and reduce the size of the case.

-Do not transfer the entire package into production as a whole template.
-Pick the two or three most useful artifacts and automate them first:
+Do not move the whole package into production as a template in its entirety.
+Pick two or three of the most useful artifacts and automate them first:

 • if requirement provenance is most often lost — start with genealogy.md;